vidojam/QuizBanner/PROJECT_SUMMARY.md

 ## Key Takeaways

 ### What Works
-1. ✅ Users can sign in with Replit Auth
+1. ✅ Users can sign in with
 2. ✅ Free users limited to 10 questions (enforced server-side)
 3. ✅ Premium users get 50 questions (when tier upgraded)
 4. ✅ All user data is private and isolated